-Analysis | Kevin McCarthy, QAnon and the know-nothing GOP
+Analysis | The GOP: the new know-nothing party

 And that approach has spread.

-Around the same time as Trump’s August comment, then-Vice President Pence echoed the talking point — “I don’t know anything about QAnon,” while adding: “I dismiss it out of hand.”
+Around the same time as Trump’s August comment, Vice President Mike Pence echoed the talking point — “I don’t know anything about QAnon,” while adding: “I dismiss it out of hand.”

 When asked about Greene this week, Sen. Tommy Tuberville (R-Ala.) claimed that he hadn’t been able to read the news about the situation embroiling his own party because of bad weather.